djeada/Databases-Notes/notes/05_storage_and_indexing/01_how_tables_and_indexes_are_stored_on_disk.md

 Different types of indexes include:

-- **B-Tree Indexes**: The most common type, suitable for a wide range of queries.
-They maintain a balanced tree structure that allows fast searches, insertions, and deletions.
+- **B-Tree Indexes** are widely used due to their balanced tree structure, which supports efficient searches, insertions, and deletions, making them suitable for a variety of query types, including range queries.

-- **Hash Indexes**: Use a hash function to map keys to locations.
-They are efficient for equality searches but not suitable for range queries.
+- **Hash Indexes** rely on a hash function to map keys to specific locations, offering high efficiency for equality searches but lacking support for range queries.

-- **Bitmap Indexes**: Represent data using bitmaps and are effective for columns with a limited number of distinct values.
-They are often used in data warehousing applications.
+- **Bitmap Indexes** use bitmaps to represent data, making them effective for columns with low cardinality (few distinct values), and they are commonly employed in data warehousing for complex analytical queries.

 A simplified illustration of a B-tree index might look like this: